vspaceone/terminus/README.md

 * `go install github.com/vspaceone/terminus-server`
 * `cd $GOHOME/src/github.com/vspaceone/terminus-server`
 * Create a config.json according to the template for your needs
-* to start `../../../../bin/terminus-server` from `$GOHOME/src/github.com/vspaceone/terminus-server` (currently config.json needs to be in CWD)
+* To start type `../../../../bin/terminus-server` from `$GOHOME/src/github.com/vspaceone/terminus-server` (currently config.json needs to be in CWD)
+* If https connection is wished then server.crt and server.key should also be in the CWD